-- We are hoping to have all devices ready by the start of school
+- Depending on supply chain availability we are planning to have all devices ready by the start of school.

-- In general, new devices are provided at the start of 6th.
+- In general, new devices are provided at the start of 6th grade.
 Once assigned you will keep the same device for 3 years of middle school.

 - If you lose or permanently damage device you will receive a replacement device up to the limits of our damage warranty program.